 I firstly made rosti a good while ago when I was recipe testing for a children’s recipe book.
-Recipes from around the world, simplified for tiny hands to get involved, and a great deal of fun for me to explore.
-Possibly one of my favourite projects so far.
+The book simplifies recipes from around the world, for tiny hands to get involved, and a great deal of fun for everyone to explore, myself included.
+It’s been one of my favourite projects so far.
 Possibly the best way to travel right now through food!

 But let’s get cracking!